Nature's Best

-Selection
+Background

 The genesis of the idea was the 75th anniversary of the Australasian Performing Right Association (APRA) in New Zealand in 2001 and the selection of the top 100 New Zealand songs of the past 75 years.
 A list of over 900 candidate songs was prepared, and voting was open to APRA members and an invited academy.

 The list of the top 100 songs was announced in stages in 2001, with the number one place going to the 1969 song "Nature" by Fourmyula.